davde-ms/ESU-activation-with-ARC/README.md

 - licenseNamePrefix (optional) is the prefix that will be used to create the ESU licenses.
 The script will concatenate the prefix with the content of the 'Name' found in the CSV to create the license name.
 - licenseNameSuffix (optional) is the suffix that will be used to create the ESU licenses.
 The script will concatenate the suffix with the content of the 'Name' found in the CSV to create the license name.

+**Note**: you can use the optional parameters -log to specify a log file path.

 ## DeleteESULicense.ps1

 This script will delete an ESU license.
 When you delete a license, it will be removed from the Azure ARC server it was assigned to and stop the billing tied to that license.